-Along with an invaluable and rewarding growth experience, Resident Assistants receive a full meal plan (14 meal swipes a week & $200 Dining Dollars a semester); a single assigned RA room; compensated telecom fees; and a waiver of the required residential activity fee.
+Along with an invaluable and rewarding growth experience, Resident Assistants receive a meal plan; a single assigned RA room; compensated telecom fees; and a waiver of the required residential activity fee.
 Note: Facilities for partners and/or dependents are not currently available.

 Items needed for a RA application to be considered complete:

 - Applicant must complete all sections of the online RA application form and submit it online.